-- 1. Total fees exclude LTIG and London Transport Museum Ltd. - 2.
-For the 2015/16 financial year, the Audit Commission (now Public Sector Audit Appointments Limited) set the scale fee for Transport for London Corporation and Group.
-The scale fee is based on the 2014/15 fee of £207,900 reduced by 25% following the tendering of contracts in March 2014.
-It is not liable to increase during the remainder of our contract without a change in the scope of our audit responsibilities.
-Any variation to our planned fees needs to be approved by Public Sector Audit Appointments Limited. - 3.
-The 2015/16 fees are based on certain assumptions, including: - ► Relevant factors, including audit risk and complexity, are not significantly different from those used by the Audit Commission and the previous auditors. - ► The overall level of risk in relation to the audit of the financial statements is not significantly different from that of the prior year. - ▶ We find no significant weaknesses in your financial control environment at FSC, the financial closedown process and the consolidation of TTL subsidiaries into TTL group, and then to TfL Group. - 4.
-We will discuss with the Chief Financial Officer and then report to the Audit and Assurance Committee any proposed variations to our audit fees.
+- 1. For the 2016/17 financial year, the Audit Commission (now Public Sector Audit Appointments Limited) set the scale fee for Transport for London Corporation and Group.
+The scale fee is based on the tendering of contracts in March 2014 and is not liable to increase during the remainder of our contract without a change in the scope of our audit responsibilities.
+Any variation to our planned fees needs to be approved by Public Sector Audit Appointments Limited. - 2.
+The 2016/17 fees are based on certain assumptions, including: - Relevant factors, including audit risk and complexity, are not significantly different from those used by the Audit Commission and the previous auditors. - ► The overall level of risk in relation to the audit of the financial statements is not significantly different from that of the prior year. - ► We find no significant weaknesses in your financial control environment at FSC, the financial closedown process and the consolidation of TTL subsidiaries into TTL group, and then to TfL Corporation. - 3.
+We will discuss with the Chief Finance Officer and then report to the Audit and Assurance Committee any proposed variations to our audit fees.